 When a Stock Gets Too Extended

-During an uptrend be one, two, or even three contraction patterns before a bigger pullback.
+During an uptrend, there may be one, two, or even three contraction patterns before a bigger pullback.
 Sometimes we get more, 2 or 3 is pretty common.
-After or 4 or more contractions in an uptrend, a bigger pullback is becoming more likely.
+After 4 or more contractions in an uptrend, a bigger pullback is becoming more likely.
 Watch for the warning signs.

 Once a stock has been trending in one direction too long, it becomes too well known.
 Retail traders are piling in because a stock that keeps going up and it seems like easy money.
 Patterns at this point start to become larger, more choppy, and loose.